OpenBB-finance/OpenBB/openbb_terminal/miscellaneous/scripts/README.md

 - Run `integration tests`
 - Identify errors noted from `integration tests`

 ## 1.1.
-Why having integration tests ?
+Why have integration tests ?

 The purpose of integration tests is to provide standard usage examples that can be programmatically run to make sure that a specific functionality of the terminal and the process to utilize that functionality